me-box/databox/documents/what-is-databox.md

 enforced at runtime by the Databox platform.
 As privileged code, drivers needs to undergo extensive testing and verification.
-Hence, for inclusion in Databox software releases, drivers must be submitted to the Databox Project team for consideration.
-Dynamic loading of drivers is a development feature and will not be supported in customer releases. <Is this true or should it be?>
+Hence, for inclusion in Databox software releases, drivers must be submitted to the Databox Project team for validation, and for now will only be available for installation from the Databox Project App Store.

 # What constraints does Databox impose on apps?